CloudCannon/base-jekyll-template/_posts/1000-06-01-pipelines-part-2.md

 ---
 date: 2018-01-18
 title: Pipelines Part 2
-video_id: xQj4EflCcio
+video_id: L8bJUFhcqGs
-description: An Introduction To Creating Pipelines
+description: An Introduction On How To Build Pipelines
 categories:
   - pipelines
 resources: